Paicines AVA

-Paicines is an American Viticultural Area (AVA) located in southwestern San Benito County, California named after the quaint town of Paicines within the wine region.
+Paicines (/en/ pah-SEE-nees) is an American Viticultural Area (AVA) located in southwestern San Benito County, California named after the quaint town of Paicines within the wine region.
 It is a sub-appellation within the vast multi-county Central Coast viticultural area and the San Benito AVA located in the central part of the county.
-It was established on August 16, 1982 by the Bureau of Alcohol, Tobacco and Firearms, (ATF), Treasury after reviewing the petition submitted by Almadén Vineyards to establish a viticultural area in San Benito County, California, to be named "Paicines."
+It was established as the nation's fifteenth, the state's tenth and the county’s second appellation on August 16, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Almadén Vineyards to establish a viticultural area in San Benito County, California, to be named "Paicines."

-Paicines viticultural area encompasses a valley area separated from Monterey County by the Gabilan Mountain Range, which is home to the Gabilan Mountain and Chalone viticultural areas further south.
+The viticultural area encompasses a valley landform separated from Monterey County by the Gabilan Mountain Range, which is home to the Gabilan Mountain and Chalone viticultural areas further south.
 It is about 17 mi of Pinnacles National Park and consists of about 4500 acre of grape-growing area.
 On the western side are the Cienega Valley vineyards and the Gabilan Mountain Range which separates Paicines from San Lucas and King City.
 The San Luis Dam and Pacheco are on the northeast side, with New Idria and the Panoche Valley are on the eastern edge.
 The San Benito River forms a portion of the western boundary and continues on through the vineyards.
 The Paicines area is warmer than other nearby viticultural areas in San Benito County, but cooler than the wine appellations in the Central Valley.